MojoAuth/mojoauth-docs/content/guides/nodejs/index.md

 ## Integrate MojoAuth

-To start Integrating MojoAuth in your web app, add MojoAuth javascript sdk in the head of your webpage and follow below mentioned steps:
+To start Integrating MojoAuth in your web app, add MojoAuth javascript SDK in the head of your webpage and follow the mentioned steps:

 ```js
 <script